sangramsinghg/portfolio_diversifier/README.md

 # Portfolio Diversifier
 Portfolio Diversifier helps retail customers easily analyze the diversification value of any ticker using WARP and other ratios and provides recommendations based on WARP.
 It also allows the customers to forecast the portfolio performance using Monte Carlo

+* Shows why sharpe is not a good tool to pick tickers for diversification
+* What is WARP and why WARP is a better tool to pick tickers for diversification
+* Analyze the 2008 to 2020, 2008 to 2009, 2020 historical market data to show that tickers picked for diversification using WARP perform better than the market and the tickers picked using Sharpe
+* Identifies tlt as the best diversifiers out of a list of diversifiers
+* Forecast results 5 years into the future for a portfolio based on the best diversifier using Monte Carlo simulations.
+* Implements a UI using Questionary to allow retail customer to easily navigate their diversification requirements in a guided manner with recommendations.
+* Dash visualizes the Risk Return Ratios, Cumulative Returns and Forecasting analysis.
+* Identify the target customers for the application.

 ## Why not use Sharpe for picking stocks:

 ![Sharpe 1](Images/why_not_sharpe_1.png)